smit5490/Breast-Cancer-Diagnostics/README.md

 * Breast Cancer Detection - EDA & Data Cleaning.Rmd
 * Breast Cancer Detection - Model Training.Rmd

 Start with either EDA & Data Cleaning script.
-A cleaned dataframe is produced by these files and is used in the Model Training scripts for machine learning.
+A cleaned dataframe (cleaned_df.csv) is produced by these files and is used in the Model Training scripts.
+The Model Training scripts implement four machine learning algorithms:

+* L1-Regularized Logistic Regression
+* L2-Regularized Logistic Regression
+* Random Forest
+* Boosted Trees

+The final models are stored in final_model.rds and final_model.pkl for R and Python, respectively.